 Nutritious, Versatile and Affordable

 Eggs are a natural fit in any school meal.
 Their nutrition, versatility and affordability make them a delicious meat alternate well beyond breakfast – into lunch, snack and supper meals as well.
 Eggs are also gluten free and acceptable to most vegetarians – making them even more versatile for school menu planners.

 Eggs are nutritional powerhouses.
-They provide some of the highest quality protein of any food and are one of the few foods that are naturally a good source of vitamin D. Eggs are a nutrient dense food, containing varying amounts of 13 essential nutrients in a package with only about 70 calories in one large egg.
+They provide some of the highest quality protein of any food and are one of the few foods that are naturally a good source of vitamin D. Eggs are a naturally nutrient rich choice providing a good or excellent source of eight essential nutrients, including choline plus the carotenoids lutein and zeaxanthin, all for 70 calories in one large egg.

 - The low calorie count in an egg gives school menu planners more flexibility to menu extra calories with other popular ingredients, like cheese or sausage.